 - Reduce mirrors as images in them may frighten or confuse patients.

 - Always make sure that patient wears a medical alert bracelet or identity card.

-Finally, treat these patients with care as they are unable to perform their daily tasks.
-Adopt a healthy lifestyle, avoid hypertension, high cholesterol, and exercise regularly to prevent Alzheimer’s.
+Finally, treat these patients with care as they cannot perform their daily tasks.
+Adopt a healthy lifestyle, avoid hypertension and high cholesterol, and exercise regularly to prevent Alzheimer’s.